Skincare Products : Sunscreen

 Why it is fundamental

-Types of solar filters
+Types of sunscreen filters

-Sunscreens can be divided into two main categories
+Sunscreen filters can be divided into two main categories

-• Chemical (or organic) filters: they work by absorbing UV rays, converting them into heat and releasing them from the skin.
+• Chemical (or organic) filters: they work by absorbing UV rays, converting them into heat and releasing them from the Skin.
 The most commonly used chemical filters are octocrylene, ethylhexyl methoxycinnamate.

 How to apply it